matrix-org/matrix-spec-proposals/proposals/2432-revised-alias-publishing.md

    one user with a right to see it.

  * Similarly, room moderators may wish to be able to delete aliases on a remote server for their room.
-We could envisage a fedaration API which allows such a request to be made, subject to the calling homeserver having at least one moderator in the room.
+We could envisage a federation API which allows such a request to be made, subject to the calling homeserver having at least one moderator in the room.